floydkrom/Exercises_3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-12-1.png)<!-- -->
-  I believe that geom_density() is better visualization than the geom_density(position = position_stack()) because from the graphs with position = position_stack()) we are unable to determine when each client type are more likely to rent out the bikes independently from each other.

-  First plot, we are able to compare the distributions to each other.
-How did the times they ride differ.
-  Second plot, we are able to show what proportion of the rides does each category represent.
-Saturday early morning, we are able to tell from the second plot that it's mainly registered riders, while we are unable to tell this from the first plot.
+  I don't believe that one plot is better or worse than the other in telling the story because both plots provide different information.
+In the first plot, we are able to compare the distributions for both registered and casual clients.
+Furthermore, we are also able to observe how both clients differ in renting out a bike at different times.
+In the second plot, we are able to show what proportion of the rides is represented by the different type of client.
+For example, we are able to tell from the second plot that it's mainly registered clients that rent out bikes on Saturday morning, while we are unable to easily observe this in the first plot.

   13. Add a new variable to the dataset called `weekend` which will be "weekend" if the day is Saturday or Sunday and  "weekday" otherwise (HINT: use the `ifelse()` function and the `wday()` function from `lubridate`).
 Then, update the graph from the previous problem by faceting on the new `weekend` variable.